dlshriver/dnnv/README.md

 #### Docker Installation

 We provide a docker image with DNNV and all non-Gurobi dependent verifiers.
-To obtain and use the latest pre-built image, run:
+To obtain and use the latest pre-built image of the main branch, run:

 ```bash
 $ docker pull dlshriver/dnnv:latest
 $ docker run --rm -it dlshriver/dnnv:latest
 (.venv) dnnv@hostname:~$ dnnv -h
 ```

+The latest version of the develop branch is available as `dlshriver/dnnv:develop`, and tagged releases are available as `dlshriver/dnnv:vX.X.X` where `vX.X.X` is the desired version number.

 The docker image can also be built using the provided Dockerfile.
 The provided build file will install DNNV with all of the verifiers that do not require Gurobi.
 To build and run the docker image, run: